justpy-org/justpy/docs/tutorial/input.md

 ```

+Radio buttons generate the 'change' event on all browsers.
+They generate the 'input' event just on some.
+When one is checked the 'change' event is generated.

-Radio buttons respond to the 'change' event.
-When one is checked, JustPy automatically un-checks the other radio buttons in the group.
+ When one radio button is checked, JustPy automatically un-checks the other radio buttons in the group.

+ Radio buttons are grouped according to their `name` attribute and the value of their `form` attribute if one is assigned.
+Buttons with the same name on different assigned forms, will be in different groups.
+All radio buttons not in any form but with the same name, will be in one group.

+ !> You explicitly need to specify the form the buttons are on using the `form` attribute if you want to give button groups in different forms the same name.
+This is because JustPy does not know which form the button will be added to or has been added to.
+Alternatively, just have a unique name for each button group on the page.

-In the example below, the result of clicking a radio button are shown using the event handler `radio_changed`.
+In the example below, the results of clicking a radio button are shown using the event handler `radio_changed`.
 Notice that the value of the radio button is always the same.
 What changes is its `checked` property.
 The value of a group of radio buttons is the value of the radio button in the group that is checked.

 To make all the radio buttons in the group available to the event handler, when we create them, we also create a list that holds all the radio buttons in the group.
 We assign this list to an attribute of each radio button element (in our case `btn_list`).
 In the event handler we iterate over this list to report which radio button is pressed.